npg70/galbreath-old/sources/campbeltown.md

 Looks like Archibald was part of rescue operation, [Scotland's Cruel Sea](https://www.google.com/books/edition/Scotland_s_Cruel_Sea/eX8vBgAAQBAJ?hl=en&gbpv=1&bsq=Archibald%20Galbraith,%20Carradale)

+Poking around some more, it appears to the son of:

+> Born in Saddell, Argyllshire on 19 Mar 1887 to Alexander Galbraith and Mary Campbell.
+> Alexander Galbraith married Eliza Tina Campbell and had 3 children.
+He passed away on 1966 in Carradale, Argyll, Scotland.

+1. John Colin Campbell Galbraith, 1910 - 1988
+2. Alexander Galbraith, 1914-2000
+4. Richard Harris Galbraith 1918 - 1995

 ## Page 78

 > ...the origins of fishing communities in Campbeltown and Dalintober...